Links on Android Authority may earn us a commission. Learn more.

 Price: Free / $5.99 once / $20 per year

 Cookmate is one of the best meal planner apps for people who like to do it manually.
-The app lets you store your recipes either by entering it in manually or by scraping a website for it.
+The app lets you store your recipes either by entering them in manually or by scraping a website for them.
 It also comes with a grocery list feature, cross-device syncing of all of your recipes, ingredient scaling, and more.
 You plan your meals by selecting the recipes you want to use and the app pops the ingredients into your grocery list for easy reference.
 It’s not so involved as Mealime or some of the more powerful competitors, but it’s an excellent, simple choice for people who don’t want all of the extra frills and also want to manage their own cookbooks.